see high-dose rate (or temporary) brachytherapy.

 surgical removal of part of the colon.

-the part of the red blood cell that carries oxygen, which is often measured in a complete blood count.
-Hemoglobin can get very low in people with cancer, especially during certain kinds of treatment.
+the protein in red blood cells that carries oxygen, which is often measured as part of a complete blood count.
+Hemoglobin can get very low in people with cancer, either as a result of problems from the cancer itself (such as bleeding) or from treatments such as chemotherapy.
 Normal ranges vary by lab, but typically are around 12-18 gm/dL.

 enlargement of the liver.